Anoncoin/anoncoin/README.md

 Building Anoncoin from source
 -----------------------------

-If all the required dependencies have already been built, compiling Anoncoin from source could be as simple as executing the following commands in the Anoncoin root directory
+If all the required dependencies have already been built, compiling Anoncoin from source could be as simple as executing the following commands in the Anoncoin root directory:

     ./autogen.sh
     ./configure
     make
-    make deploy  (OSX only)

-Detailed platform-specific instructions can be found in
+Detailed platform-specific instructions can be found in these files:

 - [doc/README.md](doc/README.md)
 - [doc/build-osx.md](doc/build-osx.md)